 Here’s where we come in!
-The right photographer(s) may be crucial in helping your day go smoothly, guiding you through the bureau process and suggesting the best location and poses for photos.
+The right photographer(s) may be crucial in helping your day go smoothly, guiding you through the bureau process, and suggesting the best location and poses for photos.
 Looking back on your day, you should remember feeling happy and confident in your vendors.

 If interested in learning more about our city hall coverage options, please reach us here.

 There are two chapels (East Chapel and West Chapel) where the ceremony may be performed.
 The bureau does not allow “special requests” as to which Chapel you can be married in, rather it is whichever Chapel your number is called into.
 If you’re also curious what it looks like inside the Chapel, below is a photo:

-New York City Hall does not limit the amount of people you can bring to attend the ceremony, but we would strongly suggest to keep the guest count under 20 people.
+New York City Hall does not limit the number of people you can bring to attend the ceremony, but we would strongly suggest keeping the guest count under 20 people.
 Doing so will make the whole process of City Hall smoother, and your photographer will have a better chance at capturing fleeting, genuine moments without having to compete with relatives’ smartphones.

-The Manhattan Marriage bBureau is located at 141 Worth Street.
+The Manhattan Marriage Bureau is located at 141 Worth Street.
 The best options for arriving are either via taxi/private car or by subway.
-If taking the subway, the closest stops are Brooklyn Bridge/City Hall on the 4/5/6 and Chambers St on the J. However, we would reccomend private car or car service (taxi, Uber, Lyft) to allow for the most flexibility for your day.
+If taking the subway, the closest stops are Brooklyn Bridge/City Hall on the 4/5/6 and Chambers St on the J. However, we would recommend a private car or car service (taxi, Uber, Lyft) to allow for the most flexibility for your day.
 If coming from another borough, be sure to check traffic details on the day of!

 NYC Fresh & Modern Photography Studio